CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/04-create-insert-department.md

         a unique constraint or primary key is defined for a table.
 You can see "department_number_pk" PRIMARY KEY, btree
         (department_number)

+  - department_name

+      - is of data type character varying(n), where n is a positive integer, in this case defined to be 50.
+      - Created a unique constraint of name department_ak and not null.
+        Here again PostgreSQL automatically creates a unique index when a unique constraint is defined for a table.
+You can see "department_ak" UNIQUE CONSTRAINT, btree (department_name)

 Let’s insert data in department table and understand how Indentity columns work.